 We consider in detail the manipulation of the path of the laser beam as a means to scan a focused spot across the preparation.
 The essential idea is that the objective converts the incident angle of a collimated beam into the position of a diffraction limited spot on the focal plane (Figure 3.8A).
 The focused laser spot can be moved across a stationary preparation by changing the angle of the incident beam.
-In order to change the angle without having to physically move the source, one uses a system of mirrors and auxiliary lenses according to one of two schemes.34 The first method involves a standard 160 mm tube length objective, that is, a lens optimized for an image plane at 160 mm from the rear focal plane of the objective, in conjunction with a rotating mirror and a scan lens to deflect the rotated light back into the beam path (Figure 3.8B).
+In order to change the angle without having to physically move the source, one uses a system of mirrors and auxiliary lenses according to one of two schemes [34].
+The first method involves a standard 160 mm tube length objective, that is, a lens optimized for an image plane at 160 mm from the rear focal plane of the objective, in conjunction with a rotating mirror and a scan lens to deflect the rotated light back into the beam path (Figure 3.8B).
 A disadvantage to this configuration for TPLSM is that the incoming light to the objective is convergent, rather than parallel.
-This can lead to astigmatism in the focused beam if a dichroic mirror is placed directly behind the objective, as is optimal for collection of emitted light in TPLSM.7 rotating mirror and a tube lens as well as a scan lens (Figure 3.8C).
+This can lead to astigmatism in the focused beam if a dichroic mirror is placed directly behind the objective, as is optimal for collection of emitted light in TPLSM [7].

+An alternative scheme for the scan system is to use an infinity-corrected objective (i.e., one that is optimized for an image in the conjugate plane), together with a rotating mirror and a tube lens as well as a scan lens (Figure 3.8C).
 In this configuration, the two auxiliary lenses serve to translate the angular deflection of the mirror into an incident angle at the objective, while allowing both the input to the mirror, and the input to the objective to be collimated.
-This is the configuration used in our
+This is the configuration used in our system, and which will now be described in greater detail (Figure 3.9).
+The relevant additional variables are